 Section 2.03 The total amount shown above for the Escrow Fund is intended to be a "Not to Exceed" amount unless extenuating, unexpected fees are needed.
 Examples of extenuating circumstances created by the developer that may cause additional fees include, but are not limited to, greater than three plan reviews or drainage analysis reviews; revisions to approved plans; extraordinary number of comments on plans; additional meetings at the request of the developer; variance requests; encroachment agreement requests; construction delays and/or issues; failure to coordinate construction with City; failed testing during construction; failing to address punch list items; and/or excessive warranty repair items.
-If extenuating circumstances arise, the Developer will be informed, in writing by the City, of the additional deposit amount and explanation of receipt of request to cover such costs and expenses.
-If additional funds are not deposited within 10 days of receipt of vor on behalf of the City will stop until funds are deposited.
+If extenuating circumstances arise, the Developer will be informed, in writing by the City, of the additional deposit amount and explanation of extenuating circumstance.
+The Developer agrees to tender additional sums within 10 days of receipt of request to cover such costs and expenses.
+If additional funds are not deposited within 10 days all work by or on behalf of the City will stop until funds are deposited.
 Any funds which may remain after the completion of the development described in this Escrow Agreement will be refunded to Developer.